grpc/proposal/A88-xds-data-error-handling.md

 [xRFC TP3] error with status NOT_FOUND or PERMISSION_DENIED | true | true | N/A | `OnResourceChanged(status)`, Drop existing resource and fail RPCs
 [xRFC TP3] error with other status | false | (any) | N/A | `OnResourceChanged(status)`, Fail data plane RPCs
 [xRFC TP3] error with other status | true | (any) | N/A | `OnAmbientError(status)`, Ignore

+### XdsClient Metric Labels

+[gRFC A78] defines a set of XdsClient metrics to be exported via OpenTelemetry.
+One of the metric labels defined there is the `grpc.xds.cache_state` label, which is used for the `grpc.xds_client.resources` metric.
+In keeping with the new CSDS client state introduced in [xRFC TP3], we will add two new possible values for this label:
+- `received_error`: The server sent an error for this resource.
+- `received_error_but_cached`: There is a version of this resource cached, but the server subsequently sent an error for this resource.

+By default, the second value will be seen; if the `fail_on_data_errors` server feature is present, then the second value will be seen.

 ### Temporary environment variable protection